yannyxcode/yannyxcode/README.md

 My name is Yana, and I am a beginner <code>full-stack developer.</code> I am just starting my journey in this amazing and challenging profession, but I have already fallen in love with it wholeheartedly.
 I chose full-stack development because it allows me to combine my interests in programming, design, and database work.
 I want to create complete web applications and services that will be useful to people and help them solve their problems.
 I try to constantly learn and develop myself to stay up to date with the latest trends and technologies in the development world.
 I am open to new ideas and ready to work on interesting projects.
-I am confident that my experience and knowledge will help me become a good full-stack developer and contribute to the development of the industry.
+I am confident that my experience and knowledge will help me become a good <code>full-stack developer</code> and contribute to the development of the industry.
 I look forward to answering your questions and discussing opportunities for cooperation.🌸</p>